What to do, hear, see | Feb. 22-28

 “Anne Frank: A History for Today” | Feb.
 26, 1-3 p.m.
 8401 Montgomery Road, Kenwood.

-Exhibit opens with a program and testimony by Holocaust survivor Dr. Henry Fenichel.
+Exhibit opens with program and testimony by Holocaust survivor Dr. Henry Fenichel.
 Running through June 9, the exhibit includes photos and writings outlining the life history of Anne Frank and her family, and is enhanced by artifacts from the CHHE’s collection.

 FILM/VIDEO